-- 1. Choose More options \\\ to the right of the calendar name, then choose Subscribe. - 2.
+- 1. Grab your Team Calendars URL - Choose More options \\\ to the right of the calendar name, then choose Subscribe. - 2.
 Select iCal from the Calendar app dropdown (don't choose Outlook for one-way sync). - 3.
-Copy the Calendar URL.

-2. Subscribe to the calendar in Outlook

-1. Choose Calendar at the bottom left of the app.
+Copy the Calendar URL. - 2.
+Subscribe to the calendar in Outlook - 1.
+Choose Calendar at the bottom left of the app. - 2.
+Choose Open Calendar > From Internet in the ribbon.